Azure/azure-powershell/documentation/breaking-changes/breaking-changes-in-generated-modules-due-to-codegen-tool-upgrade-from-v3-to-v4.md

 #### How to Mitigate the Impact of Breaking Changes

-Discontinue using these Readonly parameters, as they are ignored by the service.
+It's safe to simply remove these Readonly parameters, as they are ignored by the service.